Schools scramble to feed students after coronavirus closures

 ELK GROVE, Calif. — Kiyana Esco needs free school lunches and breakfasts to feed her six children.
 But with schools shutting down over coronavirus concerns, she’s scrambling to pick up the meals, care for her kids and keep her job.

+She’s among the parents who are relying on school leaders as they look for ways to keep millions of America’s poorest children from going hungry.

-While schools across the U.S. close their doors to try to prevent the spread of the new virus, they're cobbling together arrangements for grab-and-go lunch bags or setting up delivery routes.
-Congress is considering making it easier for school meals to be passed out at places like food banks as schools shut down in Ohio, Maryland and New Mexico and in major cities like Los Angeles, Houston, San Francisco, Seattle and Washington, D.C.
+While schools across the U.S. close their doors to try to prevent the spread of the new virus, they’re cobbling together arrangements for grab-and-go lunch bags or setting up delivery routes.
+Congress is considering making it easier for school meals to be passed out at places like food banks, as schools shut down in a growing list of states that included Ohio, Maryland, Michigan, Illinois, Virginia, Oregon, Washington, New Mexico and South Dakota.

+In Phoenix, where multiple districts announced they would close for at least two weeks, local food banks, that stepped up when “Red for Ed” protests shuttered schools in 2018, prepared to fill the void again.

+United Food Bank, in the Phoenix suburb of Mesa, handed out emergency food bags Friday morning at its weekly “help yourself” distribution event.

 Even though most patients infected with the virus have only mild or moderate symptoms such as a fever or cold, school closures are widely accepted as a key way to slow the spread.

-Some of the nation’s largest districts, including New York City and Chicago, were open for now, with concerns over their mission to provide free or reduced-cost meals to hundreds of thousands of students from lower-income families.
+Some large districts, including New York City, were staying open for now, with concerns over their mission to provide free or reduced-cost meals to hundreds of thousands of students from lower-income families.

-“A substantial percentage of our students depend upon the schools for eating,” Chicago Mayor Lori Lightfoot said Thursday.
-“They depend upon the schools for shelter and in some instances for where they get their clothing and other needs."

-But others, like Los Angeles and San Diego, which had held out on closing for the same reasons, on Friday announced they would close.
+But others, like Los Angeles and San Diego, which had held out on shutting down for the same reasons, on Friday announced they would close.

 “There is evidence the virus is already present in the communities we serve, and our efforts now must be aimed at preventing its spread,” Los Angeles Superintendent Austin Beutner and San Diego Superintendent Cindy Marten said in a joint statement.